 As I lay my second coat, adjusting the order of the colors so they were overlapping the next in line, I spritz the paint with a 50/50 water and vinegar mix.
 The vinegar causes the paint to separate and drip in fine fingers that look like lightning strikes, and reveal a contrasting color underneath.

 For example, the Manatee Gray is painted to layer over the Seaglass.
 The Seaglass over Mermaid Tail.
 And Mermaid Tail over Stormy Seas.

 See those colors peeking through as the vinegar causes the separation??

 Work with smaller sections to have more control over the drips.
 Play with the paint and have fun working with it as you add and adjust the layers.

 Next are some black wax details to frame out the drawers on this piece.
-I applied Best Dang Wax in black with a natural bristle artist’s brush and buffed it out a bit to accentuate the vinegar painting technique.
+I applied Wax in black with a natural bristle artist’s brush and buffed it out a bit to accentuate the vinegar painting technique.

 In one way or another, the majority of my furniture projects get a touch of black wax.
 I used it on raw paint before sealing on this piece.
 If you are a little nervous and want more control of how much wax you want to wipe back, I recommend using wax after the sealing process.

 Apply Furniture Transfers

 After you have your colorful drippy finish, it’s transfer time!
 I wanted to hang the compass rose designs, like nautical stars, from threads of gold down the from of the piece.
-A bit of gold Gemstone Mousse for my strings and they don’t look like they’re “floating” in space.
+A bit of liquid gold for my strings and they don’t look like they’re “floating” in space.

 … And Stencils!